Adam Gilchrist: Domestic career

 In 1991, Gilchrist was selected for the Australia Young Cricketers, a national youth team that toured England and played in youth ODIs and Tests.
 Gilchrist scored a century and a fifty in the three Tests.
 Upon his return to Australia late in the year, Gilchrist was accepted into the Australian Cricket Academy.
 Over the next year, Gilchrist represented the ACA as they played matches against the Second XI of Australia's state teams, and toured South Africa to play provincial youth teams.

 Upon returning to Australia, Gilchrist scored two centuries in four matches for the state Colts and Second XI teams, and was rewarded with selection to make his first-class debut for New South Wales during the 1992–93 season, although he played purely as a batsman, due to the presence of incumbent wicketkeeper Phil Emery.

-In his first season, the side won the Sheffield Shield, Gilchrist scoring an unbeaten 20 in the second innings to secure an easy win over Queensland in the final.
+In his first season, the team won the Sheffield Shield, Gilchrist scoring an unbeaten 20 in the second innings to secure an easy win over Queensland in the final.
 Gilchrist made 274 runs at an average of 30.44 in his debut season, a score of 75 being his only effort beyond fifty.
 He also made his debut in Mercantile Mutual limited overs competition.
-He struggled to keep his place in the side, playing only three first-class matches in the following season.
+He struggled to keep his place in the team, playing only three first-class matches in the following season.
 He scored on 43 runs at 8.60; New South Wales won both competitions, but Gilchrist was overlooked for both finals and did not play a single limited overs match.

 Due to a lack of opportunities in the dominant New South Wales outfit, Gilchrist joined Western Australia at the start of the 1994–95, where he had to compete with former Test player Tim Zoehrer for the wicket-keeper's berth.
 Gilchrist had no guarantee of selection.
 However, he made a century in a pre-season trial match and seized Zoehrer's place.
 The local fans were initially hostile to the move, but Gilchrist won them over.
 He made 55 first-class dismissals in his first season, the most by any wicketkeeper in Australian domestic cricket in 1994–95.
 However, he struggled with the bat, scoring 398 runs at 26.53 with seven single figure scores, although he recorded his maiden first-class century in the latter stages of the season, with 126 against South Australia.
 Gilchrist was rewarded with selection in the Young Australia team that toured England in 1995 and played matches against the English counties.
 Gilchrist starred with bat, scoring 490 runs at 70.00 with two centuries.

 His second season based in Perth saw him top of the dismissals again, with 58 catches and four stumpings, but, significantly, 835 runs at an impressive batting average of 50.52.